International Student Information

-TEACHING STAFF - Click here to meet our teachers
+TEACHING STAFF - Meet our Faculty

 Our experienced instructors are dedicated professionals.
-Drawing on their own overseas living experience they assist students in adjusting to living and learning in a foreign country.
+Drawing on their own overseas living experiences, they assist students in adjusting to living and learning in a foreign country.
 Instructors use teaching methods and learning aids which provide and encourage communication practice in a student-centered environment.

 CERTIFICATE OF COMPLETION

 Each student who successfully completes the program with satisfactory attendance and progress will receive a document.
 A student who successfully completes a program with 90% attendance and is promoted to the next level will be awarded a certificate.
 It usually takes 2 consecutive semesters or more to master curriculum at each level.